mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 ## Solutions to try

-Hopefully something from the below will work for you.
+Hopefully something from the following might help.
+Usually the best thing is to prevent the connection from being broken at all costs, since that causes the Vaadin client to freeze indefinitely.

 ### Make Heartbeats go faster